firebelley/godot-export/README.md

         fetch-depth: 0
     - name: export game
       # Use latest version (see releases for all versions)
-      uses: firebelley/godot-export@v2.6.1
+      uses: firebelley/godot-export@v2.7.0
       with:
         # Defining all the required inputs
         # I used the mono version of Godot in this example
-        godot_executable_download_url: https://downloads.tuxfamily.org/godotengine/3.2.2/mono/Godot_v3.2.2-stable_mono_linux_headless_64.zip
+        godot_executable_download_url: https://downloads.tuxfamily.org/godotengine/3.3/rc9/mono/Godot_v3.3-rc9_mono_linux_headless_64.zip
-        godot_export_templates_download_url: https://downloads.tuxfamily.org/godotengine/3.2.2/mono/Godot_v3.2.2-stable_mono_export_templates.tpz
+        godot_export_templates_download_url: https://downloads.tuxfamily.org/godotengine/3.3/rc9/mono/Godot_v3.3-rc9_mono_export_templates.tpz
         relative_project_path: ./
       env:
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 ## Mono Builds
 Mono builds do not require additional configuration.
 However, if you want to change the build tool that is used (currently defaults to `dotnet cli`) then you need to [supply your own editor settings](#custom-editor-settings) with the line `mono/builds/build_tool`.
+The value of this setting should be a number between `0` and `3`.
+This value corresponds to the build tool dropdown in the editor settings window at `Editor Settings -> Mono -> Builds -> Build Tool`.
+You can look at your local `editor_settings-3.tres` to see what this value should be if you want to match the build tool used during local development.

 ## Android Builds
 For Android builds, use the [setup-android](https://github.com/android-actions/setup-android) action before this one in your workflow.
 [The default editor settings file](./dist/editor_settings-3.tres) used by this action already provides a default path to the Android SDK.
 If your path is different then [supply your own editor settings file](#custom-editor-settings).

 ## Custom Editor Settings
 Some Godot configurations are editor-based and not project-based.
-This includes things like Android paths.
+This includes items like Android paths.
 This repository provides a [base editor settings](./dist/editor_settings-3.tres) that will be used by default when exporting your games.
-However, you can supply a custom editor settings configuration by simply copying your custom editor settings file to `~/.config/godot/editor_settings-3.tres` _before_ this action runs.
+However, you can supply a custom editor settings configuration file by simply copying your custom editor settings file to `~/.config/godot/editor_settings-3.tres` _before_ this action runs.
 This action will not overwrite an existing `editor_settings-3.tres` file.

 ## Tips